-Do you know The Secret To Buying Avocados Without Bruises, especially from a discount grocery store?
-Keep reading for another one of my Kitchen Secrets.
+Preview: Do you know how to buy avocados without bruises, especially from a discount grocery store?
+Keep reading for another one of my secrets I hope you will find helpful.

 Sometimes it seems like buying an avocado is like a box of chocolates.
 You never know what you’re going to get.